• Skip to primary navigation

 • 1 ½ cups carrots about 4; diced

-• 1 tsp granulated garlic 1 tbsp fresh; minced
+• 1 teaspoon granulated garlic 1 tablespoon fresh; minced

 • 6 cups beef broth